bmehder/NostalgiaPHP/content/collections/blog/rails-vs-nostalgia.md

 ---
 title: NostalgiaPHP vs Ruby on Rails
-description: A comparison of Ruby on Rails with NostalgiaPHP.
+description: A comparison of Ruby on Rails and NostalgiaPHP.
+These projects have very different ideas about development.
 date: 2025-09-07
 image: /static/media/rails.jpg
 ---